Scorer61/AudibleLibrary/Readme.md

 pip install audible

-Run audibleAuthenticate.py first to get authentication key.
+Run audibleAuthenticate.py first to get and store authentication key.
+It does not need to be run again unless the key changes.

 This is a work in progress.